brianyi14/honda-accord-prices/report.md

 Model \#1: Linear Regression
 ----------------------------

-We first take a peek at the dataset.
+First, we take a peek at the dataset.

 ``` r
 # Look at dataset